wilson-koder/wilson-koder.github.io/index.md

 - HTML/CSS
 - Unity
 - Unreal Engine
+- Mobile Development

 ## About Me

 I grew up in Hong Kong and found a love for programming at a young age, I won a few awards throughout high school for computer science.
 I specifically focused my energy into game development.
 I also enjoy teacher programming to children and have since developed my own small language to make it easier for kids to program real games.
+I now study at the Lake Washington Institute of Technology in Kirkland, Washington and am completing an AAS in Computing and Software Development.

 ----------------------------